Frank Goodyear: Early life and education

-Born in Luton on 2 February 1936, he was the son of a tradesman, Francis Goodyear, who later served as mayor of town.
+Born in Luton on 2 February 1936, he was the son of a tradesman, Francis Goodyear, who later served as mayor of the town.
 He attended Luton Grammar School where he largely taught himself Latin and Greek, before studying classics as a scholar at St John's College, Cambridge; he placed in the first class in both parts of the classical Tripos, securing the Craven Scholarship, Hallam Prize and the Chancellor's Medal for Classical Learning.
 He then studied for a PhD under C. O. Brink at Cambridge; it was awarded in 1961.

 Career

 Goodyear was a research fellow at St John's from 1959 to 1960, when he was elected to a fellowship at Queens' College, Cambridge.
 His early publications earned him a strong reputation among Latinists.
 In 1966, he moved to Bedford College, London, aged only 30, to occupy the Hildred Carlile Chair of Latin.
-He was also dean of Faculty of Arts from 1971 to 1973 and vice-principal from 1972 to 1973.
+He was also dean of the Faculty of Arts from 1971 to 1973 and vice-principal from 1972 to 1973.
 When the college merged with Royal Holloway College in 1984 owing to financial difficulties, he resigned his chair in protest.
 He was then appointed to a visiting professorship at the University of the Witwatersrand, which he held until his death following a heart attack on 24 July 1987, having suffered with alcoholism in his last years; he left a widow, (Cynthia) Rosalie (née Attwood), and a son, Richard.
 Goodyear had been elected a member of the Accademia Nazionale Virgiliana in 1974 and a fellow of the British Academy in 1984.
 He was an advisory editor of the Cambridge Classical Texts and Commentaries from 1974.